 Bake The Rolls

-Bake rolls at 375 degrees for 10-12 minutes, until rolls are golden brown.
-Remove from oven.
-If any cheese has leaked out, simply push it back onto roll with a spatula while cheese is still warm!
+If any of the cheese has leaked out, simply push it back onto the roll with a spatula while cheese is still warm!

 Easy Cheesy Garlic Crescent Rolls are baked and cooling on parchment paper.

 Serve these easy cheesy garlic crescent rolls while they are warm, and enjoy them!
-They taste wonderful, and I bet you can’t stay out of them.
+They taste wonderful, and I’m willing to bet you can’t stay out of them.

 Easy Cheesy Garlic Crescent Rolls, served warm, on a red platter.